When the Earth Stands Still by Don MacDonald

 - The effect of this is to give a fluid, effortless feel to the music and allows the composer to build up a real sense of momentum.

 - Notice how it’s easier to identify the time signature from “Cause there’s no use running”, as the music has settled into 6/8.

-There’s a lot to say about the word-setting, and how the composer has brought the text alive to the listener.
+There’s a lot to say about the word-setting and how the composer has brought the text alive to the listener.
 Let’s explore how Macdonald has conveyed the meaning of the lyrics:

 - “Heartbeat matching heartbeat” – tempo is quicker, reflecting a heartbeat.

 - “Storm’s still coming” – tempo speeds up and the pitch rises to create musical tension and anticipation.

 Think about the use of dissonance (clashing notes) Notice on “list-en” dissonance is created on the second half of the word.
 Dissonance can bring musical tension, as it is waiting to be resolved.
 Can you hear any other examples of dissonance in the piece?